garikcareer/scala-examples/README.md

 # scala-examples
-A repository with various Scala examples of JDBC, objects, and etc.
+A repository with various Scala examples of JDBC, objects, etc.